We all have goals we want to accomplish in life.

 Take advantage of language-specific apps such as Skritter to help you learn any language from around the world.

 5. Learn about an area that interests you.

-Make a point to learn about another area that fascinates you, but is totally non-work related.
+Learn about another area that fascinates you but is totally non-work related.

 6. Become one of the best in your field of work with a mentor.

-7. Become an Instrument Rated Pilot, or a Licensed Ships Captain, or a Certified SCUBA diver.
+7. Become an Instrument Rated Pilot, Licensed Ships Captain, or Certified SCUBA diver.

 8. Contribute to your community through charity work.

 One thing that all successful individuals have in common is charity work.